orlando-rodriguez/jobboard/readme.md

 ## Build interactive user interfaces using component-based architecture

 In this assessment, you will take web pages and refactor them into a front end framework of your choice.
-You should pick one front end framework to complete all the practice and drills using it to build mastery with it.
+You should pick one front end framework to complete all the practices and drills to build mastery with it.

 ## Standard